Terms of Services

 Latvia: You can freely park the car in public city spaces in Riga, Jūrmala (no need to buy entry pass), Liepāja, Ventspils and Ādaži.
 If the car is parked in a private paid parking lot (e.g., Citypark, Europark), except for these exceptions, the driver covers the parking fee themselves.
 Riga City Parking zones, except for Zone R, are free of charge for ‘CityBee’ users.

-Estonia: Parking is free in public city spaces (except Old Town) and in selected private car parks.
-A full list of available private lots can be found here.
-If you park in a private paid lot not included in that list, you must pay for parking yourself.
+Estonia: Parking is free in public city spaces (except Old Town) and in selected Europark private car parks.
+If you park in a private paid lot, you must pay for parking yourself.

 Travelling Between Cities and Countries